-- 3.5.3.5.
+- 3.5.3.1.
+FPSE will continue its commitment to the improvement of the rights and benefits of all faculty, especially for those other than full-time or regularized, with a goal of achieving equity, fairness, and respect for all.
+(2001) - 3.5.3.2.
 FPSE affirms its commitment to achieve, through bargaining or whatever other means necessary, equity in salaries, benefits, job security, and working conditions between regular and non-regular faculty and further endorses the principles of: - (a) internal posting and hiring for all positions prior to consideration of any external applicants, and - (b) protection for non-regular faculty who apply for positions in regard to hiring qualifications by supporting the principle that employees who are non-regular and apply for the same or similar positions, who have received satisfactory evaluations, or in the absence of evaluation procedures have been found to be satisfactory, shall be deemed to be qualified for the position.